A TO Z TERMINOLOGY

 Cylindrical Nozzle Design – A simple cylindrical metering orifice.
-These are operated at 25-60 psig depending on manufacture.
+These are operated at 25-60 PSIG depending on the manufacture.

 DCEP – The arrangement of direct current arc welding leads in which the electrode is the positive pole and the workpiece is the negative pole of the welding arc.

-Deoxidizers – Elements, such as manganese, silicon, aluminum, titanium, and zirconium, used in welding electrodes and wires to prevent oxygen from forming harmful oxides and porosity in weld metal.
+Deoxidizers – Elements, such as manganese, silicon, aluminum, titanium, and zirconium, are used in welding electrodes and wires to prevent oxygen from forming harmful oxides and porosity in the weld metal.

 Deposition Efficiency – The relationship of the electrode used to the amount of the weld metal deposited, expressed in percent, i.e.; DE = Weight of Weld Metal ÷ Weight of Electrode Used